 10. Reporting responsibilities

-10.1 The Chairman shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.
+10.1.
+The Chair shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.

-10.4 Though the chairman, the Committee shall ensure the Company maintains contact as required with its principal shareholders about remuneration.
+10.4.
+Through the Board Chair, the Committee shall ensure the Company maintains contact as required with its principal shareholders about remuneration.

-10.5 The Committee may, if it deems it appropriate, produce a report to be included in the Company’s annual report about its nomination related activities, the process used to make appointments and explain if external advice or open advertising has not been used.
+10.5.
+The Committee shall produce a report to be included in the Company’s annual report about its nomination related activities, the process used to make appointments and explain if external advice or open advertising has not been used.
 Where an external search agency has been used, it shall be identified in the annual report and a statement made as to whether it has any connection with the Company.